 interpretation of an event in which you "participated," three

-exams, and class participation with questions and discussion.
+in-the-round oral exam recitations, and class participation with questions and discussion.
 To help

 convey and begin to implement an Indian learning pedagogy, these four learning activities